-- Sailor Moon used this plot point several times.
+- Sailor Moon used this plot point several times:

 - Makoto, a main character, is introduced to the cast as a new transfer in the first season of the first anime.
-This also corresponds to a similar introduction in the manga.
+This corresponds to a similar introduction in the manga.
 In both stories, she's considered a frightening and intimidating person due to her intimidatingly large height and naturally light and wavy hair (which in Japan is normally the sign of a delinquent student).
-In fact, she wear her old school's uniform because they didn't have any in her size.
+In fact, she wears her old school's uniform because they didn't have any in her size.
 In both storylines, she is quickly revealed to be a kind and easy to approach person and joins the cast as Sailor Jupiter.